GLP-1 Side Effects

 Who Is Most at Risk

 Not everyone taking GLP-1 medications will experience clinically meaningful bone density loss.
-The risk is significantly higher for specific groups, and understanding whether you fall into one of them determines how aggressively you should be managing bone protection from the start of treatment.
+Risk is significantly higher for specific groups.
+Understanding whether you are in one of them determines how aggressively to manage bone protection from the start of treatment.

-• Postmenopausal women.
-Oestrogen plays a critical role in maintaining bone density, and its decline after menopause accelerates natural bone loss.
-Adding the mechanical unloading and nutritional effects of GLP-1 therapy to an already compromised baseline is the highest-risk combination.
-The Wegovy FDA label specifically notes higher fracture rates in women: 1% vs 0.2% in the placebo group.
+Postmenopausal women — highest risk Oestrogen decline after menopause accelerates natural bone loss.
+Adding GLP-1-associated loss to an already compromised baseline is the highest-risk combination.
+The Wegovy FDA label notes higher fracture rates in women: 1% vs 0.2% in the placebo group.

-• Adults over 65.
-Natural age-related bone loss is 1–2% per year after 50.
-Adding GLP-1-associated loss to this background rate means cumulative reductions that may cross the fracture threshold more quickly.
+Adults over 65 Natural age-related bone loss runs at 1–2% per year after 50.
+Adding GLP-1-associated loss to this background rate can cross the fracture threshold faster than expected.

-• People with pre-existing osteopenia or osteoporosis.
-The Endocrine Society study found 75% of its high-fracture-risk cohort already had osteopenia or osteoporosis at baseline.
-Starting from a compromised position amplifies the clinical impact of any further decline.
+People with pre-existing osteopenia or osteoporosis The Endocrine Society study found 75% of its high-fracture-risk cohort already had osteopenia or osteoporosis at baseline.
+Starting from a compromised position amplifies any further decline.

-• People who are not resistance training.
-The JAMA Network Open exercise study makes the protective effect of resistance training against GLP-1-associated bone loss as close to proven as observational evidence gets.
-Not resistance training while on GLP-1 therapy removes the most powerful protective tool available.
+People not doing resistance training The JAMA Network Open exercise study makes the protective effect of resistance training as clear as observational evidence gets.
+Not resistance training removes the most powerful protective tool available.

 How to protect your bones